On this page:

 Also see the Cross Reference Table: TDLR and DSHS Sanitarian Program Rules (PDF).
 This table is a reference between the new TDLR sanitarian registration program rules, as compared to to the previous rules administered by the Texas Department of State Health Services.

-TDLR will assume all activities relating to the Sanitarians program - including licenses and renewals, customer service and enforcement - on November 1, 2017.
+The Texas Department of Licensing and Regulation (TDLR) assumed all activities relating to the Sanitarians program including licenses and renewals, customer service and enforcement on November 1, 2017.

 4. What is going to happen with open complaints and cases?